 NODE HELP

-What is Node.jS used for
+What is Node.js used for

-Updated April 4, 2024
+Published April 3, 2024

 Share:

 Node.js is a powerful tool that has transformed the landscape of web development, enabling developers to use JavaScript to build various applications.
 It is based on JavaScript language which is one of the most popular programming languages.
-This guide explores the fundamentals and the question of "What is Node.js .js used for?", and why it's become a staple in modern web development.
+This guide explores the fundamentals and the question of "What is Node.js used for?", and why it's become a staple in modern web development.
 We'll also explore IronPDF which is a Node.js PDF library.

 Introduction to Node.js